labronnthedeveloper/we-love-movies-pro/README.md

 Writing database migrations using Knex's migration tool

-Deploying your backend server to a cloud service
+Deploying my backend server to a cloud service